vlamprakakis/BigData_Athens/summary/README.md

-## Synopsis of the project theory and implementation
+## Synopsis - Theoretical framework and implementation